Mintbase/Grants-Program/applications/Web3Go.md

 #### Technologies:
-* [Subquery](https://subquery.network/) is a blockchain indexer for Polkadot, Kusama, and other parachains.
+* [Subquery](https://subquery.network/) is a blockchain indexer for Mintbase, Kusama, and other parachains.
 We will rebuild and customized this framework to fulfill our requirements.
 * Node.js
 * Docker
 * Substrate